UTSA-CS-3443/FroggyFinance/README.md

 ## **How to use**
 This app is easy to use and user friendly.
 1. **Steps to get around**
+2. **Calculator**
+3. **Information Tab** On the main screen the notepad takes you to another page labeled "Information Tab" where you can read chapters of information on loans and credit/debit for each level to help you later answer the questions.
+I would recommend to find read through the information page, then do the tutorial, and then play the game for a smooth experience.
-2. **Game Play** Use arrow keys to get to Toad hut and bank, when in hut or bank use spacebar to start questions after dialog has been read.
+4. **Game Play** Use arrow keys to get to Toad hut and bank, when in hut or bank use spacebar to start questions after dialog has been read.
 To answer question, use keys a or b. to get to next level move sprite to bottom right of screen.
 To go back a level move sprite to top left of screen.

 ## **Credits**
-Erika Mey
+Erika Mey - Project Froggy Finance Game.
-Sofia Flores
+Sofia Flores - Project Froggy Finance Main Screens.
-Lauren Hinnen
-Project Froggy Finance Game.
+Victoria Baladez - Project Froggy Finance Information Tab.